paion-data/.github/profile/README.md

 ### 🌟 Human Communications 🌟

-We never text message people sitting next to us.
+We never text message people sitting next to us. **We talk**

-We never sneak through a problem.
-We discuss.
+We never sneak through a problem. **We discuss**.

-We do nothing before a communication because we believe nothing great happens if people are not communication lover.
+We do nothing before a communication because we believe nothing great happens if people are not **communication lover**.

 ### 🌟 Data-Driven Culture 🌟